mr2chowd/activestate_project/readme.md

 Basic steps are below:
     -   Save the "create_ephemeral.yml" [file](#script-1) and "delete_ephemeral.yml" [file](#script-2) codes in this directory ".github/workflows".
+    -   Update your Repository secrets
+        - Navigate to your repository on github and select Settings > Secrets > New repository secret
+        - AWS_ACCESS_KEY_ID - your aws account access key id
+        - AWS_SECRET_ACCESS_KEY - your secret access key
     -   Ensure the lambda stack is saved in the activestate s3 bucket
     -   All the python dependencies are saved inside the s3 bucket as python.zip.
     -   Ephemeralenv.yml [file](#Script-5) needs to be saved in the s3 bucket so that [python](#Script-3) can find this script and update with the latest arn values